milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 When Google shares your information

-We do not share your personal information with companies, organizations, or individuals outside of Google except in the following cases:
+As described fully in the Google Privacy Policy and the Google Cloud Privacy Notice, we do not share your personal information with companies, organizations, or individuals outside of Google except in the following cases:

-With your school’s admin: Your admin and resellers who manage your Workspace account will have access to your information, including your password and information stored in your account
+With your school’s admin: Your admin and resellers who manage your or your organization’s Workspace account will have access to your information.
+For example, they may be able to:

+View account information, activity and statistics;

+Change your account password;

+Suspend or terminate your account access;

+Access your account information in order to satisfy applicable law, regulation, legal process, or enforceable governmental request;

+Restrict your ability to delete or edit your information or your privacy settings.

-With your consent: We’ll share personal information outside of Google when we have your consent.
+With your consent: We’ll share personal information outside of Google where we have you or your parent’s consent.

-For external processing: We may share personal information with our affiliates and other trusted businesses or persons to process it for us, based on our instructions and in compliance with our Privacy Policy, the Google Cloud Privacy Notice, and any other appropriate confidentiality and security measures.
+For external processing: We share personal information with our affiliates and other trusted third party providers to process it for us as we instruct them and in compliance with our Privacy Policy, the Google Cloud Privacy Notice, and any other appropriate confidentiality and security measures.

-For legal reasons: We may also share personal information if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary for legal reasons, including complying with enforceable governmental requests and protecting you and Google.
+For legal reasons: We share personal information outside of Google if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary for legal reasons, including complying with enforceable governmental requests and protecting you and Google.

 Your privacy controls